getyoti/yoti-go-sdk/README.md

 	Key: key}
 ```
 Where:
-- `sdkID` is the sdk identifier generated by Yoti Dashboard in the Key tab when you create your app.
-Note this is not your Application Identifier which is needed by your clientside code.
+- `sdkID` is the SDK identifier generated by Yoti Dashboard in the Key tab when you create your app.
+Note this is not your Application Identifier which is needed by your client-side code.

-- `path/to/your-application-pem-file.pem` is the path to the pem file your browser generates for you, when you create your app on Yoti Dashboard on the same tab.
+- `path/to/your-application-pem-file.pem` is the path to the application pem file.
+It can be downloaded only once from the Keys tab in your Yoti Dashboard.

+Please do not open the pem file as this might corrupt the key and you will need to create a new application.

 Keeping your settings and access keys outside your repository is highly recommended.
-You can use gems like [dotenv][] to manage environment variables more easily.
+You can use gems like [godotenv](https://github.com/joho/godotenv) to manage environment variables more easily.

-Please do not open the pem file as this will corrupt the key and you will need to create a new application.

-## Usage
 ## Profile Retrieval

 When your application receives a token via the exposed endpoint (it will be assigned to a query string parameter named `token`), you can easily retrieve the user profile by adding the following to your endpoint handler: